ZaibyS/education-prompt-eng/readme.md

 # Education Prompt Engineering Framework

 ## Overview
 The `education-prompt-eng` repository provides a structured framework for developing comprehensive lesson plans using advanced instructional design methodologies.
-This framework is designed to assist Subject Matter Experts (SMEs) in crafting well-structured educational materials without prior experience in instructional design.
+This framework was developed as part of a **custom GPT model in ChatGPT**, designed to assist Subject Matter Experts (SMEs) in crafting structured and effective educational materials, even without prior experience in instructional design.

 ## Key Features
+- **Custom GPT Integration**: Built using a specialized ChatGPT model tailored for instructional design.
 - **Structured Lesson Plan Format**: Based on Understanding by Design (UbD), Bloom’s Taxonomy, and the 5E Model.
 - **Guided Framework**: Step-by-step instructions to ensure quality and coherence in lesson plans.
 - **SME Feedback Loop**: Interactive process for refinement and improvement.